BeloveO/alx-system_engineering-devops/0x02-shell_redirections/README.md

-“22-users_and_homes- displays users and home directories sorted by users” “100-empty_casks- lists empty files and directories” “101-gifs- lists .gif files accordingly”
+“22-users_and_homes- displays users and home directories sorted by users” “100-empty_casks- lists empty files and directories” “101-gifs- lists .gif files accordingly” “102-acrostic- forming new words from first characters of old lines”